 Sugar Alcohols And Their E Numbers

-Sugar alcohols are low-calorie sweetener occurring naturally in many fruit and commonly found in food such as sugar-free chewing gums, candies, cookies, puddings, ice creams, etc.
+Sugar alcohols are low-calorie sweeteners occurring naturally in many fruits and commonly found in food such as sugar-free chewing gums, candies, cookies, puddings, ice creams, etc.

 They are said to be the least harmful artificial sweeteners, but there is no enough evidence they are beneficial for our health.